Davatar98/Report-iTT/README.md

 <h1> ReportITT Documentation </h1>
 This details the documentation for the website reporting system.
 This ReadMe documents the design and implementation of ReportITT, a crowdsourcing tool for reporting faults to local utility companies.
 If interested, please email me for more documentation.
+Please note that some cleanup is required on the code.
+There are still some elements included that was used in testing/experimentation that need to be removed prior to pushing to production.